Extract from the Narrogin Review published in 1936

 Additional information compiled by Mr M White

 I have made every effort to be as accurate as possible.
-If you find any errors or omissions, please
+If you find any errors, please

 If you would like to provide information on family or leave a query on the Oz Burials Message Board,